 As far as SmartComms Kit is concerned, I am not sure if fully trust or need the automatic mute feature, since if I am on mute, I may be still speaking to someone else offline.
 The noise reduction feature is a good feature, but I usually have meetings in a room in my house anyway, so that also was not necessary for me.
 However, I will post an audio clip to demonstrate the efficacy of this feature after the video tests below.

 This webcam produced a very reasonably sharp video and captured a solid amount of detail.
+I also liked how smooth it was.
 This is obviously not as good as your iPhone camera, but neither was it meant to be.
-It was reasonably smooth at 25 FPS, but a 30 FPS capture rate will be smoother.
-There is a minor amount of noise on the wall and on my sweater, which can be seen in the video.
-That aside, I am quite pleased with what I am seeing so far.
+I am overall very pleased with what I have seen so far.

 The last video sample is turning off all the lights at night.
 This is the least ideal scenario, where the only source of light is my monitor backlight projecting onto my face.
 In the above video, you can see the light sensitivity has been dialed up significantly by the camera, making the monitor backlight projecting onto my face to show up very prominently.
 However, this came at a cost in the form of a noticeable amount of noise and a considerable reduction in sharpness.
-The video smoothness did not change -- this is as good as 25 FPS will get you.
+The video was still very smooth though.

-In all three videos, I found the dual built-in omni-directional digital MEMS microphone array to be acceptable.
-My voice can be heard clearly in all of the sample videos, and it sounded natural, but you can also hear some high-pitched electronic noise.
+In all three videos, I found the dual built-in omni-directional digital MEMS microphone array to be very good.
+My voice can be heard clearly in all of the sample videos, and it sounded natural.

 The last test is the SmartComms Kit's NoiseClean-out function, which is designed to reduce static background noise.
 In the first part of the audio clip, you can hear a lot of background noise with noise reduction off even though my voice can be heard clearly.
 Once I turned on noise reduction, the background noise was almost completely canceled, but there was a lot of distortion in my voice, making me sound like I was underwater.
 One interesting fact is the clip was recorded in one continuous go.
 I did not splice two separate clips together.
 The transition in background noise was purely a result of me toggling the NoiseClean-out feature on while it was still recording.